12 Top-Rated Tourist Attractions in Sweden

 10 Liseberg Theme Park, Gothenburg

-Liseberg is one of the most popular destinations in Sweden and each year, the park attracts more than three million visitors.
-It has a huge range of attractions, from gentle children's carousels and a fairytale castle to dizzying high-speed rides, bumper cars, and four roller coasters.
-A brand new roller coaster, the Helix, opens in Spring 2014.
+Liseberg is one of the most popular destinations in Sweden and each year, the park lures more than three million visitors.
+It has a huge range of attractions, from children's carousels and a fairy-tale castle to adrenalin-pumping rides for speed demons, bumper cars, and four roller coasters.
 The park stages concerts in summer too and it's a real favorite with both Swedish families and visitors from abroad.
 At Christmas, the park hosts an excellent market.
 There are plenty of places to eat and beautiful flowers in bloom during the summer.
 For the best views in Gothenburg take a ride on the Big Wheel.

 Hours: Seasonal & Christmas Opening Hours